xablexa/maps-from-fiction/README.md

 }
 ```

+We also include a tutorial for you to use the same workflow with your own dataset of images.
+You can find it unter `tutorials`.

+*Note*: Two maps have been included in this dataset, but should be excluded: 32000002642652_00000033.jpg and 39015030849908_00000219.jpg
+These maps contain cartoons with a map in them, one of the edge cases we chose to exclude.

 Here are a few interesting maps from the dataset:

 *The Woman in the Alcove* by Anna Katharine Green

 <img src="images/woman_in_the_alcove.jpg" alt="drawing" width="200"/>